EIS1600/eis1600-pkg/README.md

 ### Disassembling

 Disassemble files into the MIU repo.
 MIU repo has to be next to TEXT repo.
-Must be run from the root of TEXT repo, this will disassemble all files from the AUTOREPORT.
+Must be run from the root of TEXT repo, this will disassemble all files from the `AUTOREPORT`.
 ```shell
 $ disassemble_into_miu_files
 ```